MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Choice of Model and Pricing

 In the last note section above, I used the term "vanilla LLM".
 ChatGPT started out with a single LLM for choice as its backbone: GPT-3.5.
 Today, you have a choice of models available and thus a factor to consider is the actual version of the LLM you use as backbone inside ChatGPT.
-You have a choice e.g. between (not limited to):
+You have a choice between (not limited to):

 - GPT-3.5 (3.5 deprecated, 3.5 Turbo runs still)
 - GPT-4o and GPT-4o mini